Entanglement-Assisted Quantum Error-Correcting Codes over Local Frobenius Rings: Introduction

 The theory of EAQECCs extends readily to qudit spaces for which the (Pauli) error groups are defined by finite fields.
 Indeed, Wilde and Brun observe in \cite[Remark~1]{wilde} that their formula for the minimum number of shared qudits also applies to EAQECCs constructed from linear codes over any prime field; a formal proof of this was given by Luo et al.\ \cite{luo}.
 Later, Galindo et al.\ \cite{galindo} verified that this formula also applied to EAQECCs obtained from linear codes over an arbitrary finite field $\F_q$.
 More recently, Nadkarni and Garani \cite{nadkarni} derived an analogous formula for EAQECCs constructed from $\F_p$-additive codes over $\F_q$, where $p$ is the characteristic of $\F_q$.

 In this paper, we extend the EAQECC formalism to qudit spaces on which error actions are defined by finite local commutative Frobenius rings.
 This enables us to construct EAQECCs starting from classical additive codes over such rings, which are overall a much richer class of (classical) codes.
-It must be pointed out here that Lee and Klappenecker \cite{lee} have previously studied EAQECCs over finite commutative (but not necessarily local) Frobenius rings.
+It must be pointed out here that Lee and Klappenecker \cite{lee} have previously attempted to construct EAQECCs from free linear codes over finite commutative (not necessarily local) Frobenius rings.
 However, their EAQECC construction relies crucially on Theorem~5 of their paper, in the proof of which we found a gap that could not readily be filled.\footnote{In the proof of \cite[Theorem 5]{lee}, Lee and Klappenecker replace $\mathbf{w}_k$ with $\mathbf{w}'_{k-2} = e_{k,i} \mathbf{w}_k - \cdots $.
-However, this may not result in a basis of $R^{2n},$ as $e_{k,i}$ need not be a unit in the ring $R$.} By restricting our attention further to local rings, we are able to furnish a proof of the result (Theorem~\ref{sym}) needed for the construction of EAQECCs.
+However, this may not result in a basis of $R^{2n},$ as $e_{k,i}$ need not be a unit in the ring $R$.} By restricting our attention further to local rings, we are able to furnish a proof of the result (Theorem~\ref{thm:stdform}) needed for the construction of EAQECCs.
 Thus, one of the contributions of this paper is to provide a coding-theoretic framework to construct EAQECCs over finite commutative local Frobenius rings from first principles.
+Using this framework, we can complete the program initiated by Lee and Klappenecker \cite{lee} of constructing EAQECCs from linear codes over finite commutative (not necessarily local) Frobenius rings --- see the discussion following Remark \ref{rem:lee_klapp} towards the end of Section~\ref{sec3}.

-We also attempt to obtain the minimum number of pre-shared entanglement qudits required to construct an EAQECC, starting from an additive code over such a ring.
-We succeed in deriving a formula for this number in the special case of EAQECCs over finite Galois rings.
-To get to the answer, we had to first derive it for the basic case of the integer rings $\Z_{p^s},$ which itself turned out to be a non-trivial task.
+We then consider the problem of determining the minimum number of pre-shared pairs of maximally entangled qudits required to construct an EAQECC within our framework, starting from an additive code over a finite commutative Frobenius ring.
+We succeed in deriving a formula for this number in the special case when the ring is a Galois ring.
+To get to the answer, we had to first derive it for the basic case of the integer rings $\Z_{p^a},$ which itself turned out to be a somewhat non-trivial task.

+Finally, in the spirit of the propagation rules for EAQECCs proposed by Luo et al.\ \cite[Theorems~16 and 18]{luo1}, we explore how lengthening an additive code by inserting extra coordinates can affect the parameters and error-handling capabilities of the EAQECCs obtained via our construction.
+We describe two methods for lengthening.
+Using the first method, the EAQECC obtained from the lengthened code has the same dimension as the EAQECC from the original code while requiring fewer pairs of maximally entangled qudits; but this is usually at the expense of a loss in minimum distance.
+When we employ the second method of lengthening, the EAQECC obtained from the lengthened code requires the same number of maximally entangled qudit pairs as that obtained from the original code, but the minimum distance can now increase.
+However, the potential increase in minimum distance is always accompanied by a reduction in dimension.